Kahraba (footballer): Al Ahly SC

 On 13 December 2019, Kahraba signed a four-year and half deal with the Egyptian league side Al Ahly, returning to his boyhood club.

+Loans to Hatayspor and Al Ittihad Tripoli

+Kahraba was loaned out to Turkish Süper Lig side Hatayspor in 2022.
+He scored his first goal and provided two assists in a 4–1 win over Giresunspor on 22 May.
+He later returned to his parent club Al Ahly, signing a new contract in May 2023 until 2026.
+He then joined Libyan club Al Ittihad on loan in January 2025.

+Qadsia

+Kahraba signed for Kuwaiti side Qadsia in August 2025.
+He terminated his contract with the club on 2 February 2026.

+Return to ENPPI

+On 9 February 2026, Kahraba returned to ENPPI on a free transfer until the end of the 2025–26 season.

 International career

 Youth

 Kahraba was part of the Egypt under-20 that won the Africa U-20 Cup of Nations in March 2013 for the first time in ten years, winning the penalty for Egypt's goal and scoring in the penalty shoot-out after the match against Ghana ended in a 1–1 draw after extra time.
 He was also named in the team of the tournament and finished the tournament as a joint second-highest scorer with three goals.

 Two months later, he was named in the provisional squad for the 2013 FIFA U-20 World Cup in Turkey, scoring a brace during an 8–0 victory over Kosovo in a warm up fixture.
 After being named in the final squad, he scored Egypt's goal in a 2–1 defeat against Chile in their opening group match and played in his side's remaining two group matches against Iraq and England as they were eliminated in the group stage.